On the theory of $q$-characters for quantum affine superalgebras of type $A$: Generalized quantum groups of type

 which satisfies the type $A$ braid relations:

 The inverse $T_{i}^{-1}:\mathcal{U}(\epsilon s_{i})\longrightarrow\mathcal{U}(\epsilon)$ is given by

 Moreover, $T_{i}^{\pm1}$ commutes with $\Omega$. \end{thm}

 \begin{rem} Since $T_{i}$ is not an automorphism whenever $p(i)=1$, it defines a braid \textit{groupoid} action on the collection $\{\mathcal{U}(\epsilon)\,|\,\epsilon\text{ has \ensuremath{M} 0's and \ensuremath{N} 1's}\}$.
 Below we will establish analogues for $\mathcal{U}(\epsilon)$ of various results for quantum groups and quantum affine algebras whose proofs rely on braid group actions.
-Thanks to the groupoid analogue of Matsumoto theorem \cite[Theorem 5]{HY} and the following easy observation, almost all arguments still work for our braid action if one keeps track of how $\epsilon$ varies. \end{rem}
+Thanks to the groupoid analogue of Matsumoto theorem \cite[Theorem 5]{HY} and the following easy observation, almost all arguments still work for our braid action by keeping track of how $\epsilon$ varies. \end{rem}

 \begin{lem} For $\alpha,\beta\in Q$, we have $\mathbf{q}_{\epsilon}(\alpha,\beta)=\mathbf{q}_{\epsilon s_{i}}(s_{i}\alpha,s_{i}\beta)$. \end{lem}

 By the braid relation, each $w\in W$ defines without ambiguity